Lower Manhattan: Rising from the ashes

 Perhaps the biggest change is a revamped World Trade Center design that corrects that original towers' biggest flaw: a fortress-like design in the heart of downtown.

-"It is a statement about what the possibilities are for New York City in the 21st century," said Mary Ann Tighe, chief executive of the Tri-State Region for CB Richard Ellis Group Inc.
+"It is a statement about what the possibilities are for New York City in the 21st century," said Mary Ann Tighe, chief executive of the Tri-State Region for CB Richard Ellis Group Inc (CBG.N).

 Tiffany, Hermes, La Maison du Chocolat and other high-end retailers have already opened in the area.
 By the time the new World Trade Center opens, there will be more than half a million square feet of additional stores and restaurants.